And sometimes it's necessary to do that, though, to really reach out of the radio and grab your attention.

 He said they'll be defeated anyway.

-Yeah, he's taunting Bush out there.
+Yeah, he's taunting Bush out of the god.

 What do we mean?